Grand Courage: History

+In 2008, the band released its second album Novoy nadezhdy svet...

 On May 9, 2010, the band released its first single, "Na voyne" (Into the War), dedicated to the 65th anniversary of the 1945 victory over Nazi Germany.
 It is available for free download on their website.

-On July 11, 2010, the band performed in the largest Russian rock music festival, Nashestvie.
+On July 11, 2010, the band performed in the Russian rock music festival, Nashestvie.
 It performed in the alternative scene with bands such as Epidemia, Master, Mavrin, Catharsis, Arda, and Slot.

 In the Spring of 2011, Grand Courage began the recording of its third full-length album.

 On September 16, 2011, Grand Courage vocalist Mikhail Zhitnyakov was announced on Nashe Radio as the new vocalist for the band Aria.
-However, Zhitnyakov's departure from Grand Courage was never announced.
-Interviews with Zhitnyakov repeatedly noted that Grand Courage continued to work on the new album with its Golden lineup.

 In February 2012 Zhitnyakov officially left Grand Courage, leaving the band seeking a new frontman.
 This announcement was made after the band finished recording the new album, and all the vocal parts were recorded with Zhitnyakov.
-It was noted that Zhitnyakov would remain a Grand Courage member until after the release of the third album, and its presentation concert.

 On May 28, 2012, the third album Serdtsa v Atlantide was released.
 On September 15, the band organized a concert which featured four vocalists: Sergey Sergeev, Alexander Cap, Andrey Nefyodov and Mikhail Nakhimovich.
 It was not certain if one of these would become the new frontman.

 In July 2013, it was announced that the band had found a new frontman, but his identity remained a secret.
-It was assumed that the band would resume performing at new concerts in the Fall of 2013.